How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

 How is earned media different from traditional SEO for ChatGPT visibility?

-Traditional SEO is mostly about ranking your own pages in search results, while earned media for ChatGPT is about placing your company inside the sources the model already trusts.
+Traditional SEO is about ranking your own pages in search results.
+Earned media for ChatGPT is about placing your company inside the sources the model already trusts.
 GEO research showing a 17.3 percent citation improvement is useful, but it mostly helps after that trust layer exists.
+Conductor's seven-month study found each AI engine has a persistent editorial identity with different source preferences, which means optimizing for one engine's format is not enough.

 Who coined Machine Relations?